COMMENT: Roma civil society can learn from both mistakes and local successes to make inclusion work

 Empowerment at local level

-Despite the great disappointment of the last decades, Costel Bercus, a Romanian Roma civil society leader and policymaker, felt that there had been some success, mostly at the local level, where Roma communities had been empowered to address exclusion in community projects based on the principles of inclusive development; in other words Roma at the local level had had a real say in shaping and steering community development.
+Despite the great disappointment of the last decades, Costel Bercus, a Romanian Roma civil society leader and policymaker, felt that there had been some success, mostly at the local level, where Roma communities had been empowered to address exclusion in community projects based on the principles of inclusive development; in other words, Roma at the local level had had a real say in shaping and steering community development.

 Bercus felt the key to Roma inclusion was to learn from these good practice innovations and scale them up.
 It was argued such local projects need to work in tandem with state programmes robustly addressing inequality across society.